pdzaffina/the_personal_cs_degree/README.md

 I've compiled a list of references to help guide others with their self development journey.

+## Roadmap
+This is currently a mind dump.
+I'll be working to shape this into a more coherent structure over time.

 ## Basic Theory
 ### Concepts
 - Legacy Code